scalableminds/webknossos/docs/volume_annotation/tools.md

 - Relabeling segments with different IDs/colors
 - Quick corrections of small areas
 - The fill behavior can be modified using the 2D/3D fill modifiers (see below).
+- This tool only takes existing labels into account and does not look at any other underlying (microscopy) layers.
+Have a look at the [quick-select-tool](./quick_select.md) for quickly annotating new structures.

 ![Segment Picker Tool](../ui/images/segment-picker-tool.jpg){align=left width="60"}
 **Segment Picker**: Click any segment to use its label ID as the active segment ID and keep annotating with that ID.
 This is alternative to selecting the segment ID from the [Segments list](./segments_list.md) sidebar or context menu.